whiteoctober/QueueBundle/README.md

     app/console whiteoctober:queue:process --limit=5 --entry-type=thistype

+## Checking for long-running jobs

+To check for long-running queue jobs, use the command `whiteoctober:queue:check-for-long-running`.
+For example:

+    app/console whiteoctober:queue:check-for-long-running --email-to=errors@whiteoctober.co.uk --email-from=info+myapp@whiteoctober.co.uk --application-name=myproj

+This will send an e-mail to *errors@whiteoctober.co.uk* from *info+myapp@whiteoctober.co.uk* about any queue entries which have been in progress for more than 2 hours.
+In the e-mail, the queue will be identified as being used by the application *myproj*.

 # Project history

 This project is a further development of the [QueueBundle in MyPace](https://github.com/whiteoctober/myPace/tree/develop/src/WhiteOctober/QueueBundle) (which was originally from GBK).